freeradical13/freeradical13.github.io/index.md

 [Gas Exchange][] is the process by which gases diffuse across a surface.

-[Partial Pressure][] is the pressure exerted by one gas within a mixture of gases.
-A gas diffuses from a region of higher partial pressure to lower partial pressure.

 [Breathing][] (or respiration, or ventilation) is a process of alternating inhalation and exhalation that facilitates gas exchange of O<sub>2</sub> and CO<sub>2</sub> in organs that are part of a [respiratory system][].

 In some aquatic organisms, [gills][] move water through the mouth and across [lamellae][] to extract dissolved O<sub>2</sub> and expel CO<sub>2</sub>.
 Some animals use [countercurrent exchange][] to maximize gas exchange which moves substances or heat in substances in opposite directions next to each other which creates a partial pressure gradient that favors diffusion of O<sub>2</sub> from water to blood.